VikOlliver/Quirkey_3D/README.md

 OpenSCAD Preferences/Advanced may need to be changed to allow 20,000 elements as these models get quite complicated.

 The quirkey.inc file contains a scaling factor "junior_scale" to suit the user's hand size.
 Going much smaller than 0.85 (a "junior" size) may cause ... issues.
+As it is, the V4 version using MX keyswitches does not have enough room for the switch, so for little people please use the V3 files and quality microswitches.

 A factor of 0.92 is about right for the average Anglo, and 1.0 suits me personally 'cos I have big hands.
 Changing the scaling factor does not alter the size of the key caps.